jasongautama/morning-script/README.md

 - [ ] Use API to retrieve relevant daily news I need
 - [ ] Integrate Slack API / Gmail API to give top 5 critical message
-- .. and many more
+- [ ] ..and many more

-  Built using Python 3.8.2 when running this script.
+> Built using Python 3.8.2 when running this script.